lucasvegi/Elixir-Code-Smells/README.md

 * __Category:__ Design-related smell.

 * __Problem:__ Using multi-clause functions in Elixir, to group functions of the same name, is not a code smell in itself.
-However, due to the great flexibility provided by this programming feature, some developers may abuse the number of guard clauses and pattern matchings when defining these grouped functions.
+However, due to the great flexibility provided by this programming feature, some developers may abuse the number of guard clauses and pattern matches when defining these grouped functions.

 * __Example:__ A recurrent example of abusive use of the multi-clause functions is when we’re trying to mix too much business logic into the function definitions.
 This makes it difficult to read and understand the logic involved in the functions, which may impair code maintainability.
 Some developers use documentation mechanisms such as ``@doc`` annotations to compensate for poor code readability, but unfortunately, with a multi-clause function, we can only use these annotations once per function name, particularly on the first or header function.
-As shown next, all other variations of the function need to be documented only with comments, a mechanism that cannot automate tests, leaving the code bug-proneness.
+As shown next, all other variations of the function need to be documented only with comments, a mechanism that cannot automate tests, leaving the code prone to bugs.

   ```elixir
   @doc """